megasnort/lend/README.md

 #Lend

 ##tl;dr
-This is a hobby project and attempt to do two things
+This is an ongoing hobby project and an attempt to do two things:

 - learn go
 - make a terminal programma for keeping track about to whom I a dvd, book, game ...